 Recent post by Shailee: Economics Blogging Isn’t Just Procrastinating

-Sharon Muli is studying Environmental Policy in the Master of Environmental Studies program at the University of Pennsylvania.
+Sharon Muli graduated from the University of Pennsylvania in 2013 with a Master of Environmental Studies.
 She has a B.S. degree in biology from Bucknell University.
 Sharon’s interest in the environment grew during a semester studying abroad in Townsville, Australia, where she surveyed vertebrates at Toomba Nature Refuge and studied reef fish on Orpheus Island, experiencing firsthand two very unique and fragile ecosystems.
 She worked as a summer nature camp leader where she shared her passion and knowledge of nature with third and fourth grade students, and interned at North Jersey Resource Conservation and Development where she monitored the success to stream restoration sites and made recommendations to maintain wildlife diversity.
 At Penn, she is a member of the editorial board for the wH2O journal on women and water issues.
-She currently works as a Product Sustainability Co-op at Johnson & Johnson.
-While not occupied with academics and work, Sharon enjoys playing the French horn, reading, swimming and diving, exploring the outdoors, and traveling.
+She worked for a year as a Product Sustainability Co-op at Johnson & Johnson.
+Sharon also enjoys playing the French horn, reading, swimming and diving, exploring the outdoors, and traveling.

 Recent post by Sharon: Environmentally and Economically Sustainable Businesses